 Form and function work hand in hand to create excellent websites.
 That’s why web design is a growing and lucrative career in the tech industry.
 Today, the demand for qualified web designers outstrips supply, and it’s no longer necessary to have a college degree to work in the field.
-The tech industry recognized these trends and responded by creating and legitimizing coding bootcamps.
+The tech industry recognized these trends and responded by creating coding bootcamps.

 Answers to commonly asked questions

 Yes!
 Web design bootcamps cover relevant and up-to-date topics so students graduate with competitive skills.

 Yes, web design is a good career.
 Web designers work on a wide range of projects and enjoy high salaries.